blueskycircle/mcmc-microservice/README.md

 5. Add MCMC diagnostics.
 6. Turn into a CLI tool.
 7. Containerize the tool with Docker.
-8. Fix lint for GitHub Actions.
+8. Fix pytest and lint for GitHub Actions.